bhomaidan1990/HCI-Project/Interview.md

 ![Tangible Model](/img/Tangible2.jpg)

 1. could you tell me what possible meaning of the icons on the panel?</u> Then base on their reply, we can set a score for that.
-This is for the (ease-of-use evaluation).
+This is for the (ease-of-use evaluation). **( I think the model should be introduced during this question.)**
-2. Would you use it in front of visitors?
+2. ~~Would you use it in front of visitors?
 Family?
-Why? (to evaluate initial acceptability)
+Why? (to evaluate initial acceptability)~~ **same as what would be asked in 3.2**
+3. Would you want to do daily jobs with this interface?
+Eg. TV, blinds, etc. Why?
-3. How often would you use this interface compared to the current way you close the blinds?
-Why?
+4. How often would you use this interface compared to the current way you ~~close the blinds~~ do your daily jobs?
+Why? **(give some examples here, TV, blinds, windows, etc.)**
-4. How often do you move from one room to another in your home?
+5. How often do you move from one room to another in your home?
 Would you take this model with you when you move from one room to another one?
 Why (not)? (to evaluate portability)
-5. ask the user/s to perform some of the gestures so that they can experience it before they comment on it.
+6. ~~ask the user/s to perform some of the gestures so that they can experience it before they comment on it.~~ **Merged into 3.1**

-> One question for **acceptability** is important: <u>Do you feel like using this interface?</u> Still more like an open question, we can also ask the user to give a scale.
-Third, I assume the interface has duplicate in each room.
-Maybe we should discuss this.
-**Commented by Deng**

 ---